Article

 By leveraging digital and AI technologies, the NHS can potentially enhance patient care, improve healthcare delivery, and contribute to more efficient and effective healthcare systems.
 These technologies have the potential to: transform the speed and accuracy of diagnostic services, contribute to operational efficiency by optimizing resource allocation, and streamline admin tasks.
 This could play a significant role in tackling current NHS pressures caused by escalating demand and workforce shortages.

-It will be important for the new Government to get the basic infrastructure right, including digital infrastructure, skilled staff and an enabling environment.
+It will be important for the Labour Government to get the basic infrastructure right, including digital infrastructure, skilled staff and an enabling environment.
 An over-arching strategy on the use of AI, and co-ordination, is needed to ensure the full benefits of AI can be realised at scale across the NHS, preventing the exacerbation of health inequalities.

 Labour will digitise the Red Book record of children’s health, improving support for new families.
 It will also enable vaccinations for babies and children as part of health visits.